isc-projects/kea/doc/sphinx/arm/hooks-subnet-cmds.rst

 The ``subnet4-delta-del`` Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This command is used to update by removing parts of a single subnet in the
+This command is used to update a subnet by removing its parts in the existing
-existing server configuration.
+server configuration.
 This operation has no impact on other subnets.
 The subnet identifier is used to identify the subnet to update; it must be
 specified and must be unique among all subnets.
 The subnet prefix should not be
 updated.